elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 iex> :zlib.uncompress(compressed)
 "\nMary had a little lamb,\nHis fleece was white as snow,\nAnd everywhere that Mary went,\nThe lamb was sure to go."
 ```

+Now let's take a look at existing Elixir (and Erlang) libraries you might use while debugging.